 Tim Nugent pretends to be a mobile app developer, game designer, tools builder, researcher, and tech author.
 When he isn’t busy avoiding being found out as a fraud, Tim spends most of his time designing and creating little apps and games he won’t let anyone see.
 He also spent a disproportionately long time writing his tiny little bio, most of which was taken up trying to stick a witty sci-fi reference in…before he simply gave up.

-Marina Rose Geldard, more commonly known as Mars, is a technologist from Down Under in Tasmania.
+Marina Rose Geldard (Mars) is a technologist from Down Under in Tasmania.
 Entering the world of technology relatively late as a mature-age student, she has found her place in the world: an industry where she can apply her lifelong love of mathematics and optimization.
-When she isn’t busy being the most annoyingly eager student ever, she compulsively volunteers at industry events, dabbles in research, and serves on the executive committee for her state’s branch of the Australian Computer Society (ACS) as well as the AUC.
-She’s currently writing Practical Artificial Intelligence with Swift for O’Reilly and working on machine learning projects to improve public safety through public CCTV cameras in her hometown of Hobart.
+She compulsively volunteers at industry events, dabbles in research, and serves on the executive committee for her state’s branch of the Australian Computer Society (ACS) as well as the AUC.
+She’s currently writing Practical Artificial Intelligence with Swift for O’Reilly Media and working on machine learning projects to improve public safety through public CCTV cameras in her hometown of Hobart.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com